 We import ‘Tane Koji‘ ‘Koji kin‘ from ‘Kawachi Genichiro Shoten’ in Kagoshima, Japan to Australia

-There exist 5 Koji spore companies across Japan today.
+Koji spore companies in Japan

 ‘Kawachi Genichiro Shoten’ is the only one licensed Tane-Koji maker in Kyushu area.